 Remember the third promise that you made before we began?
 AdWords takes patience.

 Check back in a day.
-Then, create more ads.
+Then, create more ads and start building your first ad groups.
 Start tweaking.
 Read the data.

 And, remember: Nothing matters without conversions.